British Values at the heart of who we are as a Catholic School

 Throughout our curriculum and each and every day across our School, we focus on the Gospel values which encapsulate what the Government has defined as British Values.
 The Government has reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 These values are very much part of what we teach and how we are at St Thomas’.

 Democracy is seen throughout the school.
 Our children have the opportunity to have their voices heard through our School Council, Eco Warriors, Year 6 Playground Leaders and Sports Crew.
-These positions are elected with hustings in upper Key Stage 2.
+These positions are elected in formal ballots involving the entire school, with hustings for the role of Council Chair.
 The children also learn about our country and its laws and how they are made through our curriculum.
-We mirror major national political events with in school elections and referendums – in 2016 we had our own EU Referendum and voted overwhelmingly to Remain following speeches and discussion lead by School Council.
-Last year our General Election in June produced the same result as in our actual constituency later in the day!
+We mirror major national political events with in school elections and referendums.
 Each year the whole school celebrates Parliament week and our local MP is a regular visitor.
 We teach the importance of listening to and respecting all voices – even those that are in the minority.

 The Rule of Law:

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and through school worship.
 The children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Our Golden Rule contains all the laws in our school: we treat others as we would like to be treated ourselves and this is backed up and explained through our 10 Golden Threads of: